-Dr. Rush fully knew the destructive nature of secular education.
+Dr. Rush fully knew the destructive nature of a purely secular education.
 In his day the French Revolution had removed God from its cultural institutions…and French society collapsed as a result.
 There was a clear line between the religiosity of a people and her social dysfunctions.
 It was critical for a citizenry to survive that they carried a sense of morality…and religion is where morality sprouts.

 Our Founders observed how a French secular state produced disobedience, crime, disrespect, division and ignorance.

 Dr. Rush, who also founded the Sunday School movement in America, argued: